An estimated 6,000 women reach menopause every day in the United States.

 Common Menopause Symptoms

 Menopause is a perfectly natural stage in the aging process that typically occurs between 45 and 55 years of age.
 In industrialized countries such as the USA, the average age is 51 years.
-It’s often pre-empted by the onset of the perimenopause which usually happens around 47 years of age.
+It’s often pre-empted by the onset of perimenopause which usually happens around 47 years of Age.

 Menopause is actually caused by a decrease in estrogen production.
 This is a female sex hormone that controls the release of eggs from the ovaries on a monthly basis.
 As hormone levels are reduced, the egg release becomes less consistent which results in irregular periods.
 During this transition, the menstrual cycle becomes less predictable and eventually stops altogether.